bitsgofer/gowat/channel-in-test/README.md

 	* Goroutine 22 - User: ./concurrent_rate_limiter_test.go:41 github.com/bitsgofer/gowat/channel-in-test.TestWat.func1.2.1 (0x4ef0ad) (thread 5034)
 	[7 goroutines]

-We see one `calling deferred func of makeCall` printed out.
+We see `calling deferred func of makeCall` printed out.
 At the same time, goroutine 21 disappeared.
-Here, it's reasonable to guess that the print is caused by goroutine 21's deferred call.
+It's reasonable to guess that the print was caused 21's deferred call.

-Moving on.
+Moving on:

 	(dlv) c
 	calling deferred func of makeCall